 Evan Brown is an attorney, professor and blogger in Chicago.

-He is a Principal in the Intellectual Property & Technology group at the law firm of Much Shelist, P.C.
-He advises companies in connection with high-value technology transactions, service agreements, technology and content licensing, trademark and copyright protection and enforcement, and in many other types of matters that involve the internet and new media.
+He is a principal (partner) in the Intellectual Property & Technology group at the law firm of Much Shelist, P.C.
+He advises companies in connection with high-value technology transactions, service agreements, technology and content licensing, trademark and copyright protection and enforcement, domain name issues, and in many other types of matters that involve the internet and new media.